About Julie Tzanni Ceramics

 Her pieces are exclusively handmade by the method of pinching and hand-building.
 On a few occasions she uses the wheel.
 This method is both slow and labour-some but very rewarding and fulfilling.
 In addition to ceramics, stoneware and porcelain, she also creates beautiful porcelain jewellery.

-Collections feature effortlessly elegant necklaces, earrings, bangles, and rings in translucent whites and vivid pigments.
+Collections feature effortlessly elegant necklaces, earrings, bangles, and rings in translucent whites.
 From day into night, Julie’s unique pieces are made to be worn and enjoyed.